8 Best Window Brands for Home of 2022

 What are your goals for your window replacement or new installation?

 Is it aesthetic purposes, increase my home’s value, energy savings, or are your old windows just falling apart?

 How Is a Replacement Window Different From a New One?

 We've already mentioned that a replacement is different from a new installation.

-A new construction window meant to be installed in new opening in a wall with no sills or frames yet in place.
+A new construction window is meant to be installed in a new opening in a wall with no sills or frames yet in place.
 They also come with nailed attachments or flanges on the exterior for installation.

 Ironically, new installation windows are easier to install for a DIY-er than a replacement window.

 Replacement windows come with no flanges or fin attachments and are meant to be slid right into the window.
 However, installation can be tricky and usually requires a professional to install.

 There are so many different choices when it comes to selecting the type of window you want.
 We'll go over the most common types of windows found in residential buildings and homes.